benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 <FuncElement name="angular" type="bool">

 Set the `angular` parameter to `True` if using angular impedances.
-Angular impedances can allow shortest-path algorithms to sidestep sharp turns, potentially causing misleading results.
+Angular impedances can cause shortest-path algorithms to sidestep sharp turns, potentially resulting in misleading results.
 Setting `angular=True` will forestall this behaviour.

 </FuncElement>